AmalBalabid/Project-Deployment/Readme.md

 * Make sure to target the correct Java runtime environment.

 ### Push your project to github and connect heroku with your project repo
-* connect heroku to your repo
+* Connect heroku to your repo

-* deploy the main branch
+* Deploy the main branch

 ## Frontend deployment
 ### Deploy frontend on Vercel